OrdinaryMagician/ibuki_m/README.md

 You can bring along an old friend to these adventures.
 The undying drunkard gremlin that married **Saya**'s brother right by your side.
 Share some of your vodka with her to make her get even more pumped up for combat.
 She carries two weapons, which she'll alternate between as needed.
 A beefy .50 AE **Beagle** sidearm and her mainstay 4mm **Hyperion** gauss rifle, loaded with shock charge tipped bolts for extra knockback.

 As expected of an **Anarukon**, she will get back up after a while when she gets killed, so you don't have to worry about losing her.
+If she ever loses track of you somehow, she can easily employ the trusty magic skills of her **Yanikov** blood to warp to your position.

 ### Nudist Mode